Mathiofficial/TSA_EXP7/README.md

 ### RESULT:
-Thus we have successfully implemented the auto regression function using python.
+Thus, the auto regression function using python is successfully executed.